 Since knowledgeable T-Shirt artists can be hard to find you will want to learn some of the techniques yourself.
 Some jobs may require the skill of an artist but much of it will be done in the computer with various software programs.
-You can find the best training DVD’s for PhotoShop and CorelDraw and DVD’s on Screen Printing Training at www.howtopublishing.com and lots of free online screen printing training videos at www.tbiznetwork.com
+There is lots of training online and at trade shows.

 B. Taking Action.

 Lots of people talk about starting a business.
 It really isn’t a big step for you to start printing T-Shirts.
 You could just start by printing heat transfers and applying them to garments.
 “Heat Transfers – is she out of her mind?”
 Sometimes.
 But here’s the bottom line on this: With a dirt-bottom investment you can print heat transfers.
 You build a little vacuum table out of the book “How to Print T-Shirts for Fun and Profit.”
 You buy a screen printing frame stretched with fabric, a scoop coater, emulsion, transfer paper, ink and a heat press.
 You have someone else provide the art films.
 Did you know that there is no limit to the colors you can print with a heat transfer?
 Only have a 4-Color press and the job requires 9 colors? – No problem with a heat transfer.